Anyview: Generalizable Indoor 3D Object Detection with Variable Frames: Experiment

 \subsection{Ablation Study}

 We conduct ablation studies to show how different architecture designs and training/inference strategies influence the performance of the proposed AnyView framework.
 The models are trained on ScanNet-MV with 30 views.
+With a high degree of site cloud fragmentation (15 views), 3DETR exhibits more false positives, while AnyView maintains high detection accuracy.
+As the number of viewpoints increases, 3DETR’s false positives are somewhat reduced, achieving better results at 50 views.

 \textbf{Performance w.r.t. architecture design:} We ablate three parts of architecture designs of AnyView, as shown in Table \ref{ab1}.
 GlobalQuery indicates the object queries are sampled from the concatenated scene (\checkmark) instead of the coordinates of scene proxies.
 CoordsTrans means whether to apply geometry learner in the camera coordinate (\checkmark) of each view or in the world coordinate.
 PE$_{enc}$ indicates whether to use positional embeddings for the transformer encoder.
 The first two rows show that high object query coverage of the scene is beneficial for the transformer decoder.
 The third row shows unifying the coordinate makes the geometry learner extract more robust scene proxies.
 As the features of point clouds already contain positional information, 3DETR finds positional embeddings are not necessary.
 However, in AnyView the scene proxies are independently extracted, so the spatial relationship between scene proxies from different views is weakened.
 We find Fourier positional embeddings with a MLP performs best.